gankhiang/Rongmei-Phonetics/README.md

 A language preservation + AI generation project
 by **[Gankhiang](https://www.youtube.com/@Gankhiang)**

-🎙️ This is a phonetic + lyrical dataset to help AI systems (like Suno AI) understand, sing, and pronounce **Rongmei** language accurately.
+🎙️ This is a phonetic + lyrical dataset to help AI systems (like Suno AI or F5-TTS) understand, sing, and pronounce **Rongmei** language accurately.
 It combines custom phonetic spellings, original lyrics, and line-by-line English translations.

 ---